- About Us

 - Develop professional practice skills including team-work, negotiation, time-management, scientific writing and oral communication

-The following projects are currently on offer.
-Please contact individual supervisors, in the first instance, to discuss.
+The following give an indication of the type of projects that will be considered.
+Not all of these projects will still be available but will indicate some of the research areas individual supervisors will consider.
+Please contact individual supervisors, in the first instance, to discuss these and other projects.
 More details on Plant Science staff and their research interests are available on the Plant Science Research page.
-Potential applicants should contact staff members to discuss these and other projects.

 |Dr Barbara Doyle Prestwich||Ongoing MRes project opportunities are available in the ares of biotechnology and sustainable agriculture.
 Barbara has a particular interest in the use of biotech tools for crop improvement, and has recently been invloved in research methods using CRISPR.
 She also has an interest in plant-microbe interactions.|

 |Dr Eoin Lettice||The role of biochar as a sustainable soil amendment.